CqZhang-SYSU/PGS-HE/README.md

 - [OptEnergyLocalOpt](https://webhomes.maths.ed.ac.uk/OptEnergy/LocalOpt/) : Cases satisfy multipue local optimal solutions (LOSs)

-### 📌Table VI
+### 📌Table VI - AC OPF Solver Comparison (IPOPT vs. KNITRO)

+This folder contains all the necessary data, source code, and benchmark results to reproduce **Table VI** in our paper.

+Table VI presents a comprehensive performance comparison between two state-of-the-art nonlinear programming solvers—**IPOPT** and **KNITRO**—applied to the Alternating Current Optimal Power Flow (AC OPF) problem.
+Crucially, both solvers are initialized from **identical starting points** to ensure a fair and rigorous evaluation of their convergence behavior and computational efficiency.
-Contains **initial point** :

-The algorithm contains two types of initial points: random infeasible initial point and random feasible initial point.
+Contains **initial point** : It contains two types of initial points: random infeasible initial point and random feasible initial point.

 **Random infeasible initial point** refer to initializations that are bound-feasible but infeasible with respect to the nonlinear AC OPF constraints, where all decision variables are randomly sampled within their prescribed lower and upper bounds.

 **Random feasible initial point** are sampled directly from the feasible region of the AC OPF problem, i.e., all nonlinear power flow and operational constraints are satisfied at initialization.

 Contains **test result** :

 ---
 ## ⚙️ Environment Setup